 Occasionally, symptoms will be so severe as to actually prevent the person from standing either due to complete objective inability to do so or simply as a pain avoidance mechanism.

-Piriformis Pain Standing Causes
+Piriformis Pain Causes When Standing Up

 Weight bearing will place concentrated force on the piriformis muscle and can easily exacerbate injury, RSI or muscular imbalance demonstrated by the tissue.
 Many patients find that moving the affected leg through particular ranges of motion while standing really aggravates the symptoms, causing acute flare-ups that can force many individuals to sit and rest.